FermiSummerSchool/old-2017-ssvm/README.md

 # Vagrant Virtual Machine #
 ## Fermi Summer School 2017 ##

-The Virtual Machine 'Box File' will be downloaded an prepared automatically by the `preparevm.sh` script.
+The Virtual Machine 'Box File' will be downloaded and prepared automatically by the `preparevm.sh` script.
 The files are also available from `ftp://heasarc.nasa.gov/fermi/software/Summer_School_2017` if you need to download them seperately for whatever reason.